glukhovn/sqljsondoc/jsonpath.md

 ## SQL/JSON conformance

-- `like_regex` supports posix regular expressions,  while the  standard requires xquery regexps.
+- `like_regex` supports POSIX regular expressions,  while the  standard requires XQuery regexps.
 - `json_path_specification` extended to be an expression of `jsonpath` type.
 The standard requires `character_string_literal`.
 -  Use boolean  expression on the path, PostgreSQL extension.
 - `.**`  - recursive wildcard member accessor, PostgreSQL extension.